Call Us @ (617) 357-5255

 Contact Us

-Foliaire is a full-service interior and exterior greenscape design-build firm in Boston’s historic South End.
-For the last 40 years, we’ve provided the highest quality office plantscaping services for clients across the Boston Metro area.
+Foliaire is a full-service interior and exterior greenscape design firm in Boston’s historic South End.
+For over 40 years, we’ve provided award-winning urban landscaping services in the Boston Metro area.

-We customize and plan our living walls and interior planting designs to fit your unique space and tastes.
-That’s how we’ve built a reputation of unparalleled style and elegance for both corporate plantscaping and residential community projects.
+We customize and plan our exterior landscape designs to fit your unique space and tastes.
+That’s how we’ve built a reputation of unparalleled style and elegance for corporate plantscaping and rooftop gardens.

 In addition, we’ve received several environmental design awards and have appeared in several publications.
 You can find us in Architectural Digest, House and Garden, Horticulture, and Interiorscape.